 - a.
 Explain the uses, advantages, and disadvantages of the various types of Coast Guard-approved life jackets.
 Demonstrate the proper use and care of life jackets used by your ship.
 Discuss your state's boating laws as they relate to life jacket wear. - b.
-Identify visual day and night marine distress signals, and know their location and the proper use for your ship's vessel(s). - c.
+Identify visual day and night marine distress signals, and know their location and the proper use for your ship's vessel(s).

+Know and demonstrate basic hand, paddle, and whistle signals commonly used on paddlecraft trips.

+- c.
 Use the Distress Communications Form to demonstrate the procedure to send the following VHF emergency messages: Mayday, Pan Pan, and Security. - d.
 Know the safety rules that apply to vessels and equipment used by your ship, and safety standards in the use of power tools, machinery, lifting heavy objects, and other safety devices used by your ship.